tdrwenski/aws-tutorial/README.md

+# AWS Tutorial Set up

+This CloudFormation stack deploys containerized tutorials on AWS Fargate.
+Tasks (docker containers) can be launched via CLI commands or Slack bot integration.
+Tasks are automatically stopped after the specified timeout.

-# Notes
+# Set up notes
-- You must have your AWS credentials configured in ~/.aws/credentials
+- You must have your AWS credentials configured in `~/.aws/credentials`
 - Use region `us-west-2`-- This stack creates a VPC, and each region can only have 5 VPCs max so may fail in e.g. `us-east-1`.
+You can se your region with `region = us-west-2` in `~/.aws/config`.
-- For large docker images, use ECR (also `us-west-2`).
+- For large docker images, use the ECR (also in `us-west-2`).
-The SOCI indexer will automatically be used (you will see index next to image in ECR after a few minutes) and speed up pull time.
+The SOCI indexer will automatically be used assuming the image matches the pattern in the `soci-index-builder` (see below).
+You will see index next to image in ECR after a few minutes and this will speed up pull time.
-See SOCI indexer info below.

 # AWS CLI commands
 Set parameters for create and update commands, e.g. for Raja: